automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_3/README.md

 * It will start with "Get the Event Details" from the EventID send by the Webhook payload
 * It will print out all the S3 Buckets that will be remediated, which is a list of S3 Buckets from the Event minus the S3 buckets ignored inside the LaceworkConfig.bucketIgnoreList list.
-* It will remediate all the S3 Buckets back to no longer grant 'Everyone' WRITE permission.
+* It will remediate all the S3 Buckets back to no longer grant 'Everyone' READ_ACL permission.
 * It will send out a slack message to the Webhook you configured in Slack.

 ### Map trigger